Gone Fishin’: Cast Your Line at the Annual Fishing Derby June 7

 Turn that peaceful scene into reality at the Annual Fishing Derby, happening Saturday, June 7, from 8:00 AM – 11:00 AM at Plum Grove Reservoir (located on Algonquin Road near Harper College).

-Presented by the Palatine Park District and sponsored by the West Suburban Bass Anglers (WSBA), this family-friendly event is free with online pre-registration at palatineparks.org.
+Presented by the Palatine Park District and sponsored by the West Suburban Bass Anglers (WSBA), participants pre-register online for free.
+A payment of $5 per participant will be due at the event.

 “Fishing promotes wellness, fosters bonds with family and friends, and forges a deep connection with nature,” said Dave Homan, long time Palatine resident and outgoing Conservation Director for WSBA.
 WSBA is the Presenting Sponsor of the Fishing Derby.
 The group’s 30 members help organize the event each year.